Lyn-Wannan Kam

 Lyn-Wannan Tawaki Kam is a Nauruan politician, and former sports figure.

 Parliamentary role

 He stood unsuccessfully for the 2010 general elections, then was elected Member of Parliament for Meneng in the June 2013 general elections.
-As there are no political parties in Nauru, Kam sits as an independent.
+He was unseated in the 2022 election by Jesse Jeremiah.
+As there are no political parties in Nauru, Kam sat as an independent.

+Kam was elected again in 2025.

 Role in sport

 He is also an amateur athlete, and won a gold medal in powerlifting (men's 125 kg+ category) in the inaugural Nauru Games in 2009.